 - Set up everything as you would for a stream.
 Connect all the cables, plug everything in, and select your camera or capture device as the source in OBS.

 - Place it below your video source in the hierarchy.
-This tells OBS which are the original and which are keyed-in visuals.
+This tells OBS which are original and which are keyed-in visuals.

 - Add the chroma key effect filter.
 Right-click on your video source, find it on the list of available effect filters, and click on it to apply it.

 - Fine-tune it.
-You’ll see chroma keying applied right away, and you’ll also have some options available for fine-tuning.
+You’ll see chroma keying applied right away, and you’ll also have some options for fine-tuning.

+It’s a popular technique, too.
+Soon enough, you’ll be hard-pressed to find a streamer who doesn’t know how to use a green screen.
 The same goes for multistreaming.
 Broadcasting to wherever your audience wants to see you is the perfect way to showcase the awesome things you’re doing with chroma keying.
-Don’t be the last to join the party — use Restream to broadcast your chroma-keyed streams to every corner of the world wide web!
+Don’t be the last to join the party — use Restream to broadcast your chroma-keyed streams to every corner of the worldwide web!